Khmer Special Forces

-The Khmer Special Forces, also designated 'Khmer SF' for short or Forces Speciales Khmères (FSK) in French, the tier 1 special forces of the Khmer National Armed Forces (commonly known by their French acronym, FANK) during the 1970-75 Cambodian Civil War.
+The Khmer Special Forces, also designated 'Khmer SF' for short or Forces Speciales Khmères (FSK) in French, were the special forces of the Khmer National Army (ANK), the land component of the Khmer National Armed Forces (commonly known by their French acronym, FANK) during the 1970-75 Cambodian Civil War.

 Origins

 The history of the Khmer Special Forces began in October 1971, when the 1st Special Forces Group (Airborne) was organized at Phnom Penh under the command of Lieutenant colonel (later, Brigadier general) Thach Reng.
 The Khmer SF were actually a creation of Lt.
-Col. Ronnie Mendoza, a Special Forces-qualified US Army officier assigned to the American Military Equipment Delivery Team, Cambodia (MEDTC) assistance program earlier in June 1971.
-A prominent member of the MEDTC's Plans and Programs Section, Mendoza focused on providing the Cambodian Army unconventional warfare units capable of carrying out guerrilla operations in the northern and eastern Cambodian provinces under the control of both the North Vietnamese Army (NVA) and their Khmer Rouge allies.
+Col. Ronnie Mendoza, a Special Forces-qualified United States Army (USA) officier assigned to the American Military Equipment Delivery Team, Cambodia (MEDTC) assistance program earlier in June 1971.
+A prominent member of the MEDTC's Plans and Programs Section, Lt.
+Col. Mendoza focused on providing the Khmer National Army (ANK) unconventional warfare units capable of carrying out counterinsurgency and guerrilla warfare operations in the northern and eastern Cambodian provinces under the control of both the North Vietnamese Army (NVA) and their Khmer Rouge allies.
 Two other SF groups, the 2nd Special Forces Group (Airborne) and the 3rd Special Forces Group (Airborne) were activated in the following year.

-Under the auspices of Operation "Freedom Runner" – a FANK training program set up in November 1971 by the United States Special Forces (USSF) –, Khmer Special Forces teams began to be sent to South Vietnam to attend Parachute courses at the ARVN Airborne Training Centre in Long Thành, and the Special Forces' (SF) course at the Army of the Republic of Vietnam Special Forces (LLDB) Dong Ba Thin Training Centre near Cam Ranh Bay.
-Manned by the USSF Detachment B-51, assisted by New Zealand Army instructors from the 2nd NZ Army Training Team Vietnam (2 NZATTV) and modelled on the USSF/LLDB own training programs, the course began with four weeks of basic SF skills followed by training in one of six SF job skills: operations and demolitions, light weapons, heavy weapons, humint, radio communications, tactical emergency medical.
-Other advanced additional courses included anti-tank warfare, combat and patrolling techniques in urban areas, combat search and rescue, counter-ambushes, executive protection, exfil, forward observer, hand and arm signals, hand-to-hand combat, infiltrate the area with a helicopter, jungle warfare, living off the jungle, mountain warfare, parachuting, political warfare, psychological warfare, raiding tactics, reconnaissance tactics, small unit tactics, taekwondo, tracking tactics, use a map and compass, unconventional tactics, and other skills related to special operations.
+Under the auspices of Operation "Freedom Runner" – a Khmer National Armed Forces (FANK) training program set up in November 1971 by the United States Army Special Forces (USSF) –, Khmer Special Forces teams began to be sent to South Vietnam to attend Parachute courses at the Republic of Vietnam Airborne Division (VNAD) Training Centre in Long Thành, and the Special Forces' (SF) course at the Army of the Republic of Vietnam Special Forces (LLDB) Dong Ba Thin Training Centre near Cam Ranh Bay.
+Manned by the USSF Detachment B-51, assisted by New Zealand Army instructors from the 2nd NZ Army Training Team Vietnam (2 NZATTV) and modelled on the USSF/LLDB own training programs, the course began with four weeks of basic SF skills followed by training in one of six SF job skills: defusing and disposal of bombs, hand and arm signals, heavy weapons, light weapons, HUMINT, radio communications, reconnaissance, swimming, and tactical emergency medical.

+Other advanced additional courses included amphibious warfare, anti-tank warfare, artillery observer, close-quarters battle, combat and patrolling techniques in urban areas, combat search and rescue, command and control, counter-ambushes, defusing and disposal of bombs and land mines, executive protection, force protection, forward air control, hand-to-hand combat, infiltration and exfil by helicopters, irregular warfare, jungle warfare, living off the jungle, mountain warfare, parachuting, psychological warfare, search and destroy tunnel rats, SERE, small unit tactics, swimming with weapons and equipment, tactical emergency medical and casualty evacuation, taekwondo, tracking tactics, use of a map and compass, unconventional tactics, and other skills related to special operations.
 A two-week 'live-fire' field exercise (sometimes complemented by a field operation against NVA/Vietcong (VC) forces in the surrounding areas of the training centre) completed the SF course.